xjzi/MtgAnalysis/README.md

 This is my first large organized project, and the challenges of completing it will affect the way I plan out projects in the future.
 Getting a working prototype as fast as possible and then upgrading it incrementally is a great way to stay motivated and adaptable to any problems that come up.

 This is also my first project that uses more than C#, and using the right tool for the job is now much more important to me than using the tools I already know.
 Mastery in only one technology is not enough to be a knowledgeable programmer, and learning about new technologies can give insights into what has already been mastered.

+# Website Status

+Hosting a website gets pretty expensive over time, so the live version will be stopped at the same time development is stopped.
+However, a few html files have been saved to give an idea of what the website used to look like.
+None of the links will work and the card details in theme page will not update, but with some imagination it's easy to understand how the live website worked.
+- poultryghast.github.io/MtgAnalysis/home
+- poultryghast.github.io/MtgAnalysis/cardset
+- poultryghast.github.io/MtgAnalysis/theme